Looking for a Quick Close? Let’s follow your application. Where does it go and why?

 Sometimes the underwriter will have questions or need additional information from you in order to completely review your loan.
 We can usually help you resolve any issues that may arise.

 After the underwriter approves the loan, you will receive a commitment letter that spells out the terms of the loan and the length of time for which those terms are offered.

 Sometimes you will need to accept the commitment by returning a signed copy to the lender within five to ten days; your Loan Officer will let you know.
 Sometimes the underwriter approves the loan with conditions that you will need to meet in order to close the loan.
 These will be spelled out in the commitment letter.

 Once the commitment letter is received, you are assured of the financing you need to complete the purchase of your home.

 While the time between submitting your application and receiving the commitment letter can be nerve-wracking, keep these important facts in mind.
 The lender wants to make the loan.
 Loan Officers are looking for ways to approve your loan – not reject it.
 Providing us with complete and accurate documentation right from the beginning helps speed the process along.

 The lender wants to make the loan.
 Loan Officers are looking for ways to approve your loan – not reject it.
 Providing us with complete and accurate documentation right from the beginning helps speed the process along.

 Also, make it easy for us to contact you.
 The faster you can answer any questions that may arise, the more promptly your loan can be processed.

-Now that you understand that the loan process involves many detailed steps, you can see why it sometimes takes as long as several weeks to receive an approval.
-When we work together in cooperation, the home loan process can be just one of the many steps that lead to your enjoyment of the American Dream – home ownership!
+Now that you understand that the loan process involves many detailed steps, you can see why it sometimes can take as long as several weeks to receive an approval.
+When we work together in cooperation, the home loan process can be just one of the many steps that lead to your enjoyment of the American Dream – homeownership!

 When we work together in cooperation, the home loan process can be just one of the many steps that lead to your enjoyment of the American Dream. home ownership!